 - Repositioned bins and benches to improve accessibility and added wheelchair standings adjacent to benches.

-We were unable to remove the bollard to the main path as this is necessary to protect the rout form unauthorised vehicle access.
+We were unable to remove the bollard to the main path as this is necessary to protect the route from unauthorised vehicle access.

-All of the improvements offer benefits to all users of the park whatever their ability or disability.
+The improvements offered benefits to all users of the park whatever their ability.

 What BS 8300 says about access routes

-It is important to restrict the number of barriers, restrictions or other hazards that disabled people encounter on their approach to and from a building.
+It is important to restrict the number of barriers, restrictions or other hazards that disabled people encounter on their approach to and from a building and within the built environment.
 Low-level bollards and chain- linked posts, for example, are particularly hazardous to blind and partially sighted people.